TedHusted/awake/awake.md/awake.md

 3. Background - Should there be more imagery?
 Longer descriptions?
 4. Events - Does the sequence of events flow naturally?
 5. Foreshadowing - Is there the right amount of foreshadowing?
-6. Technology - Are you able to suspend your disbelief over the technology?
+6. Technology - Are you able to suspend your disbelief?

 [awake]: awake.png